Tame or wild Toeplitz shifts: Toeplitz shifts

 We remark that in the case where the ordered diagram $B$ is {\em stationary}, that is, $E_n=E_1$ and $\theta^{(n)}=\theta^{(1)}$ for $n\geq 1$, then the graph $\mathcal G_{\theta^{(1)}}$ defined in Section \ref{odometer-toeplitz-substitution} is an abbreviated form of the extended Bratteli diagram $(\tilde B ,\tilde \omega)$.
 For, the extended Bratteli diagram will also be stationary and so can be described by the edge and order structure of its first level.
 The only other difference is that in $\mathcal G_{\theta^{(1)}}$, we chose to exclude vertices indexing one-element sets, as $\mc G_{\theta^{(1)}}$ is only to identify the singular fibres.

-Note that since $|\th{n}{i}(A)|\leq |A|$ for each $n$ and $i$, a path in $X_{\tilde B}$ must descend through vertices of non-decreasing cardinality.
+Note that since $|\th{n}{i}(A)|\leq |A|$ for each $n$ and $i$, a path in $X_{\tilde B}$ must pass through vertices of non-decreasing cardinality.
 This motivates the following definition.

 \begin{definition} If a path of $X_{\tilde B}$ eventually goes through vertices $A_n\in \tilde V_n$ with $|A_n|=k<\infty$ for all $n$ large, we will say that the path has {\em thickness $k$}.
-Otherwise we say that the path has infinite thickness. \end{definition} If the diagram has finite rank, then there are no paths with infinite thickness.
+Otherwise we say that the path has \emph{infinite thickness}. \end{definition} If the diagram has finite rank, then there are no paths with infinite thickness.
 We denote by $X_{\tilde B}^{k}$ the infinite paths of thickness $k\in \N\cup\{\infty\}$.
 Note that the subdiagram $X_{\tilde B}^{1}$ corresponds to the original path space $X_B$.

 The following lemma tells us that $z\in \Z_{(\ell_n)}$ is singular if and only if it is the image of a path of thickness $k>1$.
 Let $\thick(\gamma)$ denote the thickness of the path $\gamma$. \begin{lem} Let $(X_B,\varphi_\om)$ be a Toeplitz Bratteli-Vershik system with extended path space $X_{\tilde B}$.
 Let $z\in\Z_{(\ell_n)}$.
 Then